bastie/beN/doc/en/fileformat.md

 |  9 |  69  | reserved | filler |
 | 78 | EOF | data | 1..n Micro-Blockchains

 *Every Micro-Blockchain contains min 78 bytes.
-The file header Der Dateiheader is aligned on this size.*
+The data header is aligned on this size.*

 ###### EOF